vrnetlab/vrnetlab/vmx/README.md

 This is because different versions of JUNOS use different filenames.

+The build of vMX is excruciatingly slow, often taking 10-20 minutes.
+This is because the first time the VCP (control plane) starts up, it reads a config file that controls whether it should run as a VRR of VCP in a vMX.
+Previously this start was performed during docker run but it meant that the VCP would always restart once before the virtual router became available, thus leading to long bootup times (like 5 minutes).
+This first start of the VCP is now done during the build of the docker image and as docker build can't be run with --privileged it means that qemu is running without hardware KVM acceleration and thus taking a very long time.
+You will get a lot of trace output during this process so at least you can see what's going on.
+I think it's worth the longer build time since we build images few times but run them many.

 If you want, you can tag the resulting docker image with something else, like `my-repo.example.com/vr-vmx` and then push it to your repo.
 The tag is the same as the version of the JUNOS image, so if you have vmx-15.1F4.15.tgz your